-As the snow lightly falls outside you set out on a saturday morning adventure.
+As the snow lightly falls outside, you set out on a Saturday morning adventure.
 Picking up coffee, hot cocoa and sandwiches from Bagel's and Brew before cruising out of town.
-Your pointed southwest and only 7 miles out of town you arrive at your destination.
+You're pointed southwest, and only 7 miles out of town you arrive at your destination.

 Doesn't that sound like the start of a memorable Saturday?
 (Count me in!)
 Camden has everything for your outdoor recreation needs!

 The park offers snowshoe rentals and houses a variety of different trails for snow shoeing, hiking, and cross-country skiing.
 They also have nearly 8 miles of un-groomed snowmobile trails within the park and many groomed trails that follow Highway 23 from Marshall to Camden!
 If you are in the hiking mood, take the Dakota Valley Trail for a beautiful snow covered overlook of the Redwood River Valley.
 While hiking you may see a variety of wildlife!
 Camden has many birding opportunities, and in winter you will commonly see a ring-necked pheasant, wild turkeys, red-tailed hawks, downy woodpeckers, and snow buntings.

 If planning ahead, lodging is available at Camden.